New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Mortgage Protection with Life Insurance

-Housing and household expenses, including mortgage payments, make up the largest portion of living costs in the U.S.1 If the homeowner passes away, surviving loved ones left with the mortgage may have a significant financial burden.
-Mortgage protection life insurance can help alleviate these concerns by paying off the mortgage if the policyholder passes away while the policy is active.
-This article will explain how mortgage life insurance works and examine its pros and cons to see if it’s right for you.
+Housing and household expenses, including mortgage payments, make up the largest portion of living costs in the U.S.1 Mortgage protection life insurance can help ease the financial burden on surviving loved ones by paying off the mortgage if the homeowner passes away while the policy is active.
+Although Aflac doesn’t offer mortgage life insurance, our term and whole life insurance policies offer payouts that beneficiaries can use to help cover mortgage payments and other expenses.
+This article will explain how mortgage life insurance works to see if it’s right for you.

 What is mortgage life insurance?